• Welcome to the Resident Evil Community Forum!

 Way to go, you make an exploitation horror flick out of a beloved childhood character purely for shock value and you can't even get that right.
 Or maybe it was to hide the skin underneath those cheap Dollar Store Pooh and Piglet masks, unclear.
 And BTW: it's so clearly guys in masks who just happen to be plastic-faced anthropomorphic animals per the movie's story.

-But then again, the director flat out admitted he was never interested in making a good or even entertaining-bad/so-bad-it's-good movie out of this in his that they're strangely censoring hateful comments on, so there you go.
+But then again, the director flat out admitted he was never interested in making a good or even entertaining-bad/so-bad-it's-good movie out of this in his Reddit AMA that they're strangely censoring hateful comments on, so there you go.

 Otherwise, I've been rewatching the John Wick series the past couple of days and will be watching John Wick 3 tonight before seeing John Wick: Chapter Four tomorrow.
 Seriously, go watch Keanu's meltdown scene from Knock Knock if you want something that's legitimately "so bad it's good".
 "IT WAS FREE PIZZA!" gets me every time.